Large-time asymptotics in deep learning: Roadmap to learning via neural ODEs

-Note that the iterative nature of the MLP \eqref{eq: mlp} stimulates permuting the order of the parametric linear maps and the nonlinearity $\sigma$, to the effect of considering the equivalent, but somewhat simpler system
+Note that the iterative nature of the MLP \eqref{eq: mlp} stimulates permuting the order of the parametric affine maps and the nonlinearity $\sigma$, to the effect of considering the almost equivalent, but somewhat simpler system

-We will henceforth concentrate on a specific, but rather general class of neural networks called \emph{residual neural networks (ResNets)}.
-Contrary to the multi-layer perceptrons \eqref{eq: mlp} -- \eqref{eq: mlp2}, one typically needs to assume that the width $d_k$ is fixed over every layer $k$, namely $d_k=d$ for every $k$.
+We will henceforth concentrate on residual neural networks (ResNets).
+Contrary to the multi-layer perceptrons \eqref{eq: mlp} -- \eqref{eq: mlp2}, when considering ResNets one typically needs to assume that the width $d_k$ is fixed over every layer $k$, namely $d_k=d$ for every $k$.
 We refer to \Cref{sec: resnet.variable} for variable width ResNets.
+In the fixed width context, a residual neural network generally takes the form